rpasechnikov/angularSharedLibraryExample/README.md

 # Notes
 * Commit 0176537bf731131ccb46ab6a99f346f8a4b3e09f shows a working example of using the shared component inside of a consuming app
 * Commit 50e7e31865192f281b8a4c08dffaf5515818a863 shows a no longer working example of the same setup, except also using an *ngFor directive

+# How do I get started?
+* cd into consuming-app and 'ng serve'